 Whether you are travelling for business or leisure, access to an airport lounge can help you relax in comfort before your flight.
 Qantas boasts a large network of lounges for Australians at home, along with an extensive number overseas.

-We’ve put together comprehensive guide to help you discover the Qantas Lounge network.
-We’ll also explain access rules and cover the different ways you could score a visit before your next flight.
+We've put together a comprehensive guide to help you discover the Qantas Lounge network.
+We'll also explain access rules and cover the different ways you could score a visit before your next flight.

-Qantas Lounge Overview in 2019
+Qantas Lounge Overview

 Qantas Lounges are operated in over 50 locations in Australia and overseas.
-From base level domestic Qantas Clubs to the ultra premium Qantas International First Lounges, a visit could see you treated to a range of convenient and comfortable facilities to enjoy before your flight.
+From base level domestic Qantas Clubs to the ultra-premium Qantas International First Lounges, a visit could see you treated to a range of convenient and comfortable facilities to enjoy before your flight.

 What amenities do Qantas Lounges offer?